AnniecTW/Notes/LeetCode/Sorting/153. Find Minimum in Rotated Sorted Array/README.md

 > - Sketch visualizations and write pseudocode
 > - Walk through a high level implementation with an existing diagram

 General Idea: We use a modified binary search to find the minimum in O(log n) time.
-At each iteration, one side of the mid element must contain the minimum.<br>
+At each iteration, one side of the mid element must contain the minimum.
 We can check which side the target lies in and move our boundaries accordingly.

 1) Initialize `left = 0` and `right = len(nums) - 1`
 2) While `left < right`, repeat the following steps<br>